dotenvx/dotenvx.github.io/membership.md

           <tr>
             <th scope="row"><a class="design-link" href="/members">Members</a></th>
             <td class="design-table-cell--center"><span class="pricing-value-detail" tabindex="0" aria-label="Members.
 Pro includes you and one invited collaborator." data-tooltip="Pro includes you and one invited collaborator.">You + one</span></td>
             <td class="design-table-cell--center"><span class="pricing-value-detail pricing-value-detail--right" tabindex="0" aria-label="Members.
-The Executives plan covers the members of your team." data-tooltip="The Executives plan covers the members of your team.">Your team</span></td>
+The Executive plan covers the members of your team." data-tooltip="The Executive plan covers the members of your team.">Your team</span></td>
           </tr>
           <tr>
             <th scope="row"><a class="design-link" href="/members">Public Recognition</a></th>